Tedmcm/Portfolio-Analysis-A-Whale-Off-the-Port-folio-/README.md

 3. Calculate the returns for each stock.

-4. Using those returns, calculate the weighted returns for your entire portfolio assuming an equal number of shares for each stock.
+4. Using those returns, calculate the weighted returns for my entire portfolio assuming an equal number of shares for each stock.

-5. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
-How does your portfolio fair?
+5. Add My portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
+How did my portfolio fair?

-## The analysis should include the following:
+## The analysis included the following:

 - Using all portfolios:
   - The annualized standard deviation (252 trading days) for all portfolios.
   - The plotted rolling standard deviation using a 21 trading day window for all portfolios.
   - The calculated annualized Sharpe Ratios and the accompanying bar plot visualization.
   - A correlation table.
-- Using your custom portfolio and one other of your choosing:
+- Using my custom portfolio and one other of my choosing:
-  - How does your portfolio fair?
+  - How did my portfolio fair?